ohmdsp/ohmdsp.github.io/about.md

   feature: physics_lab.jpg
 ---

-I'm a engineer, physicist, and entrepreneur, and I enjoy learning and sharing knowledge.
-I graduated from Oregon State University (Go Beavers!) with a Bachelor's degree in Physics, then completed a Master's and PhD in Electrical Engineering with a focus on signal processing.
-I'm currently the co-founder of a technology company that develops innovative capabilities for using digital signal processing and deep learning to extract information from sensor data.
+I'm a engineer, physicist, and lifelong learner, and I enjoy teaching and sharing knowledge.
+I graduated with a Bachelor's degree in Physics with an emphasis an optics, then completed a Master's and PhD in Electrical Engineering with a focus on signal processing.
+I'm currently the co-founder of a technology company that develops innovative capabilities for extracting information from sensor data.
-I also enjoy [creating and playing music](https://soundcloud.com/davidohm) and occasionally spending time in the mountains and on the rivers.
+I also enjoy [creating music](https://soundcloud.com/davidohm) and occasionally spending time in the mountains and on the rivers.

 ---